T7-Components/utils/README.md

 ### `utils.convertToMarkup`

-Used within `utils.convertContentEditable` to sanitize HTML content into a simpler `<textarea>` type format.
+Used within `utils.convertContentEditable` to sanitize HTML content into a simpler `<textarea>` textual format.

 ---